blockchain-insights/blockchain-data-subnet-ops/README.md

 Once Memgraph is ready, you can monitor the status of the miner.

-Consider setting up firewall rules as your miner server's public IP is exposed.
-For UFW configuration, refer to [Configuring UFW](https://link_to_ufw_configuration_guide).

 ### Validator

 The code is found in the ```validators``` directory of the cloned repository.